Did you find what you were looking for?

 - Check the exterior for excessive dents or welds

 - Try to match the maintenance logs to the manufacturer’s handbook to ensure routine maintenance was achieved

 - Check the hydraulic fluid level and pressure

 - Find out what kind of material the horizontal grinder has been fed (logs, for example, will cause more wear-and-tear than agricultural feedstocks

 Got a horizontal grinder to sell?
-In minutes, you can create a classified ad and market it to thousands of users.
+In minutes, you can create an online listing for your horizontal grinder and advertise it to thousands of buyers.